 Along with the 2 flow cytometers, the facility also has a Luminex 200 multiplex analyzer which allows users to "simultaneously measure up to 100 analytes in a single microplate well using very small sample volumes."
 This system has generally used by investigators at Creighton to look at cytokine or protein expression profiling, although it can also be used to look at gene expression and genotyping.

 The core facility also has other instrumentation available for use by investigators.
 We have two magnetic cell separation units (a VarioMACS and a QuadMACS) from Miltenyi Biotech which use monoclonal antibodies and magnetic beads to enrich specific cell populations for further purification on the FACSAria, analysis or cell culture.
-We also have a Coulter counter (Z1) and a Cytospin cyto-centrifuge that we make available at no cost to anyone on campus for performing cell counts, an IEC Centra 8R refrigerated centrifuge, and a Nikon E-400 microscope (we are getting a fluorescence module for this microscope in the near future).
+We also have a Coulter counter (Z1), a Nexcelom Cellometer K2 cell counter and a Cytospin cyto-centrifuge that we make available at no cost to anyone on campus for performing cell counts, an IEC Centra 8R refrigerated centrifuge, a Nikon E-400 microscope for light microscopy and a Partec CyScope Plus HP for fluorescence microscopy.

 Patrick C. Swanson, Ph.D., Director